keptn/lifecycle-toolkit/docs/content/en/docs/migrate/install/_index.md

 but the format and content is still evolving.
 We hope you will contribute your experiences and questions that you have.

-No two migrations are alike but these are some general guidelines for how to approach the project: